nekobird/rocket/README.md

 # Rocket 🚀
-## Library for creating fun UI's on the web
+## Library for creating fun UIs on the web